What force does a bird use to fly?

 One way in which the shape of the wing can be described is through wing aspect ratio.
 The ratio of the length of wings to their width is called aspect ratio.
 A high aspect ratio indicates long, narrow wings.
 A low aspect ratio indicates short, wide wings.
 Aspect ratio = wing length (m)/wing width (m)

-Read: How the frigate birds are successful in flying such long distances?
+Read: How many birds are in Hawaii?

 What determines the wingspan of an aircraft?